This article was written by a guest author.

 A shell is a computer application that integrates with the operating system and exposes its services to an end-user or other applications.
 Bash is an acronym for Bourne Again Shell, which is the GNU Project’s shell.

 Git Bash is not just a bash package for Microsoft Windows OS.
 It includes bash utilities, Unix collections like Secure Shell Protocol (SSH), Secure Copy Protocol (SCP), CAT (Unix utility that reads files sequentially, writing them to standard output), and other Unix-based collections compiled for Windows and Git features.

-Git Bash provides a package for Git usage from the command line for Windows users, but the GitKraken Git GUI will make those same actions faster and more intuitive.
+Git Bash provides a package for Git usage from the command line for Windows users, but the GitKraken Git client will make those same actions faster and more intuitive.

 Git Bash Download